computamike/windgazer.github.io/_posts/2015-04-07-Kicking-Phonegap.md

 `ZG9kb0BleHRpbmN0LmNvbTpkMGQwWEw=`.
 You should copy that hash unto your clipboard.
 It's only BASE64 encoded, so that's in no way safe for the repository.
 Instead we're going to save the hash in a file in our user directory!
-Use any method you have at your disposal to create a file in your user directory and put the has into it.
+Use any method you have at your disposal to create a file in your user directory and put the hash into it.
 An example command for a `*`nix flavoured OS is:

 ```